intel/FPGA-Devcloud/main/GitHub_Usage/Developer_GitHub_Devcloud_Instructions.md

-## Clone Quickstart Source Packages from FPGA-Devcloud Repository
+## Cloning a Single Branch from the FPGA-Devcloud Repository

 Complete the following command to clone a single branch from the FPGA-Devcloud Repository.
 This will copy a folder containing all the necessary source files for a specified quick start guide, such as RTL, Embedded Nios Platform Designer, HLS, OpenCL, OpenVino, etc.